ehabsmh/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 		- Where size is the size of the square
 		- If size is 0 or less, the function should print only a new line
 		- Using the character # to print the square

+Program 09: The “Fizz-Buzz test”
+		- prints the numbers from 1 to 100, followed by a new line.
+		  But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+		  For numbers which are multiples of both three and five print FizzBuzz.